tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Recommended best practice is to use a controlled vocabulary such as the Ontology of Units of Measure <a href="http://www.wurvoc.org/vocabularies/om-1.8/">http://www.wurvoc.org/vocabularies/om-1.8/</a> of SI units, derived units, or other non-SI units accepted for use within the SI.
+			<td>Recommended best practice is to use a controlled vocabulary such as the Ontology of Units of Measure <a href="http://www.ontology-of-units-of-measure.org">http://www.ontology-of-units-of-measure.org</a> for SI units, derived units, or other non-SI units accepted for use within the SI.
 For units that are composed of multiple parts, use the patterns as given in "A Primer for Communicating Mathematics via Plain Text" (<a href="https://cse.sc.edu/~fenner/latex-ASCII.pdf">https://cse.sc.edu/~fenner/latex-ASCII.pdf</a>) by Stephen Fenner (e.g., <code>g/cm^3</code> for grams per cubic centimeter).
 For other units, provide the value as a recognizable standard (e.g., '%') or written out in full and in the plural (e.g., <code>individuals</code>).
 It is fine to provide non-SI units in the original language of the dataset.
 This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>